How Safe is Bonjesta® ?

 Do not drink alcohol or take other central nervous system depressants, such as cough and cold medicines, certain pain medicines and medicines that help you sleep, while taking Bonjesta®.
 Severe drowsiness can happen or become worse, causing falls or accidents.

 These are not all of the possible side effects of Bonjesta®.
-Please see full Patient Information.
+Please see Full Patient Information.
 You are encouraged to report side effects to the FDA at 1-800-FDA-1088.

 Call your healthcare provider for medical advice about side effects.